Route 66 still holds allure for travelers, industry

-CARTHAGE, Missouri (Reuters) - Route 66 hasn’t been a real highway for almost three decades.
+CARTHAGE, Mo., June 17 (Reuters) - Route 66 hasn’t been a real highway for almost three decades.

 The last section of the fabled U.S. route from Chicago to Santa Monica, California, was dropped as a federal highway in 1984.
 But its hold on travelers’ imaginations has revived motels, diners, souvenir shops, gas stations and other buildings along the old route.